Summer JOY

 SUMMER JOY!

 Journeys Out Yonder provides place-based adventure programs for young children.
 We utilize the vast outdoor landscapes to feed children’s curiosity, advance childhood play, develop self efficacy and social connections, while building strong, capable bodies.
 Children who learn to love where they live learn to care for it.
-Our purpose is to support families who want their children to learn about nature, in nature and with nature.”
+Our purpose is to support families who want their children to learn about nature, in nature and with nature.

 Our summer outdoor adventure program offers young children outdoor adventures in the woods, along rivers and streams, to bike and skate parks, swimming spots, and more.
+Each day we will meet at a different, predetermined location, taking into consideration the need for staying cool in the summer heat.

 Marlowe relaxing